 One of the key skills any permaculture gardener should learn is how to create good compost.
-Creating a good compost is key to creating abundant, productive and sustainable permaculture gardens.
-If you want to be able to grow your food using permaculture principles then creating compost is one of the foundations upon which your garden will be based.
-This guide to composting in a permaculture garden will help you make your garden the thriving, resource-rich ecosystem that it should be.
+Creating good compost is key to creating abundant, productive, and sustainable permaculture gardens.
+If you want to be able to grow your food using permaculture principles, then creating compost is one of the foundations upon which your garden will be based.
+This guide to composting in a permaculture garden will help you make your garden the thriving, resource-rich ecosystem it should be.

 Creating Compost in a Permaculture Garden

 Creating compost in a permaculture garden is essential to maintaining a healthy and productive ecosystem.
 Here are some steps to follow when creating compost in a permaculture garden:

 - Collect Organic Matter: Collect organic matter from your garden and kitchen.
 This can include leaves, grass clippings, food scraps, and plant trimmings.